Parataxis: Meaning

 In storytelling, storytellers utilize paratactic or syntactic styles.
 Parataxis is common among oral storytellers.
 When telling a story orally, there are many inconsistencies because of the lack of a written-down, word-for-word, multiply-checked draft.
 However, audiences do not set out to compare the stories word for word and are only interested in the main points of the story.

 Parataxis versus hypotaxis

 Parataxis roughly translates to "arranging side by side", while hypotaxis translates to "arranging under".
-Parataxis omits subordinating conjunctions while hypotaxis utilizes them such as the terms "when", "although", and "after".
-Parataxis juxtaposes ideas and thoughts, while hypotaxis subordinates ideas to one another and can show both juxtaposition and transition.
-Because of this, hypotaxis can show relationships of cause and effect, chronology, and comparison.
+Parataxis omits subordinating conjunctions while hypotaxis utilizes terms such as "when", "although", and "after".
+Parataxis juxtaposes ideas and thoughts, while hypotaxis subordinates ideas to one another and shows both juxtaposition, transition and connection.
+Thus, hypotaxis can show relationships of cause and effect, chronology, and comparison.

 Recent studies show that the Zamucoan languages are characterized by a rare syntactic configuration which is called para-hypotaxis, where coordination and subordination are used simultaneously to connect clauses (Bertinetto & Ciucci 2012).